 In the World Bank’s annual survey aptly named Doing Business 2018, which benchmarked 190 economies against each other in terms of the basic requirements to set up and structure a company (such as accessing electricity, registering property, company structure options, paying taxes, trading across borders, and resolving insolvency, among other indicators), Singapore was ranked No.2.

-Singapore’s success and recognition as one of the easiest places to do business can largely be attributed to its straightforward, comprehensive system of company structure and governance, which is fairly easy for entrepreneurs or foreign investors to grasp and understand.
+Singapore’s success and recognition as one of the easiest places to do business can be attributed mainly to its straightforward, comprehensive system of company structure and governance, which is easy for entrepreneurs or foreign investors to grasp and understand.
 However, there are certain advantages and disadvantages of each business entity and attendant company structure that are not immediately evident.
-This article provides a comparative analysis of the types of business entities and company structure, and will be a useful guide to any entrepreneur or foreign investor who is interested in setting up business in Singapore.
+This article provides a comparative analysis of the types of business entities and company structure and will be a useful guide to any entrepreneur or foreign investor who is interested in setting up business in Singapore.

 Sole Proprietorship – Ideal for Small Businesses